bs-community/blessing-skin-manual/man/en/yggdrasil-api/migration.md

-# migrate
+# Migration

-If you were using an in-game login plugin like Authme and want to switch to this project, you may want to be aware of the UUID issue.
+If you were using an in-game login plugin like Authme and want to switch to this project, you may want to be aware of the UUID issues.

 ## Overview